Even the Badass Have Bad Days: What to Do When You Can't Do

 - Still struggling?
 It’s time to pull the chord.
 Stop the intervals and finish your workout with easy spinning.

-Workout Type: High-Intensity (all above FTP) with sustained efforts longer than a minute.
+Workout Type: High-Intensity (workouts that focus on the Neuromuscular, Anaerobic and Maximal Aerobic parts of your 4DP profile) with sustained efforts longer than a minute.

 - Try to maintain the target power of the effort as long as possible.
 If your power begins to dip, end the effort and begin your recovery.
 This will have the effect of increasing the recovery period before the next effort.
 Start the next interval at 100%.